dlhamilton/AI-DermDiagnosis/README.md

 ### Business Requirement 1

-- **Business Requirement 1**: The client aims to create a machine learning model that can visually differentiate a benign skin lesion from a malignant one using the lesion images.
-The model should be capable of reaching an accuracy of at least 90%.
+- **Business Requirement 1**: The client aims to visually differentiate lesions.
+The model should be capable of reaching an accuracy of at least 70%.

 **Rationale**: This maps to a binary classification machine learning task, with 'benign' and 'malignant' as the target categories.
 Training this model will require labeled data, i.e., skin lesion images diagnosed as either benign or malignant.
 Data visualisation tasks like distribution plots can reveal the class balance, while performance metrics such as confusion matrix and ROC curve can be visualised to evaluate the model's performance.